 What’s the difference between CRM and ERP?

-Now that you know the answer to “what is an ERP and CRM?”, you may wonder what sets the 2 systems apart.
+Now that you know the answer to “What is an ERP and CRM?”, you may wonder what sets the two systems apart.

-Like a CRM, an ERP acts as a repository of information, saving data from different departments at your business.
-But while a CRM can help you manage your interactions with customers, an ERP system may do that and more.
-As mentioned, not all ERP software will have a CRM module.
+Like a CRM, an ERP acts as a repository of information, saving data from different departments in your business.
+However, while a CRM helps you manage your interactions with customers, an ERP goes further by handling various back-office functions.

 Can you use ERP and CRM systems together?